-Cities Skylines, the perfect city-building sim that is available on multiple platforms.
+Cities Skylines, the perfect city-building simulator that is available on multiple platforms.
 Once a genre dominated by SimCity.
 It lost its way after SimCity 4 and haven’t returned to the genre since while focusing on The Sims.

 This guide will show you how to get started with your first city and run you through how to manage your growing city.
 Once you’ve learnt enough, you can diverge from this city to make it your very own.

 To preface this guide, I’m assuming you are playing with no cheats and none of the DLC.
 The guide won’t be platform-specific so it should apply to all versions.

 For a more detailed traffic management guide, I have made a new article regarding road patterns that you can use.
 Click here to view that article.

 Cities Skylines Starting

 At the very beginning of a new city, you have access to limited options.
 First pause the game.
 In your new city, you will have two roads, both one way.
 Taking traffic in and out of your city.
 First, connect these two roads with a simple road.
 Then either side of the new road extends the road further like the screenshot below.